YuqiWang98/INDE577-Rice-University/Supervise Learning/Ensemble Learning and Random Forest/README.md

 * **Data**: Folders containing all data files used in this module
 * **Ensemble_learning_and_Random_Forest.ipynp**:
 - Introduction
-- Algorithm
-    - Ensemble Learning
+    - Types of Ensemble Methods
+    - BAGGing, or Bootstrap AGGregating
-    - Random Forest
+    - Random Forest Models
-- Advantages and Disadvantages
+- Advantages and Disadvantages of Ensemble
+    - Advantages
-- Application in Dataset
+    - Disadvantages
-    - Ensemble Learning
+- Summary
-    - Bootstrap aggregating with Decision Trees
-    - Random Forest
+- Implement
+- Application on Data set

 ---
 ### Datasets